MatthewDLudwig/NimiqWrapper/README.md

         - If provided, this callback will be given the `Nimiq.Transaction` object for the transaction as it's only parameter.

 ### SignatureHelper

+These functions can be accessed through the `signatureHelper` property of the constructed `NimiqWrapper` object.

 - Functions
   - `signMessage`
     - This function can be used to sign a message with the given wallet, with the `Nimiq.Signature` object being returned.